mikeizbicki/vector-functorlazy/README.md

 <img src="https://raw.github.com/mikeizbicki/vector-functorlazy/master/img/fig3.png" />
 </p>

-The boxed vector evaluates those elements using the standard GHC run time.
+The boxed vector accesses the elements, sees that there is a computation waiting to be performed, permorms it, then stores the result.
 The functor-lazy vector does something quite different.
 First, it checks to see how many functions have been applied to the element (by looking up the appropriate index in *vecInt*).
-If the box is not fully up to date, then the box will be updated and modified by applying the functions.
-Then, *vecInt* is updated to show that the box is completely up-to-date.
+In this case, the elements are not up-to-date because there is one function in the list, but *vecInt* says that no functions have been applied to the box.
+Therefore, we apply all the functions in the list and update the box and *vecInt*.
+Since we are actually modifying the values of these vectors, this requires a call to `unsafePerformIO`.
+Assuming there are no bugs, this should actually be safe :)

 Now, let's `fmap` once more: